monash-merc/mivp-anatomy/README.md

 ## Purpose of the project

+### Setup
+1. Clone git repo from Monash github account
+2. Create two folders (must be group writeable - $ chmod 776 ... )
+- one for saved models
+- one for loaded models
+3. Launch Slicer via the launcher script

+### Setup
+1. Clone git repo from Monash github account
+2. Create two folders (must be group writeable - $ chmod 776 ... )
+- one for saved models
+- one for loaded models
+3. Launch Slicer via the launcher script

+### Project Overview

-Colin McHenry wanted to devise a way for multiple people to do data segmentation at the same time on the single data set.
-This project is a working prototype of multiple people (students, staff) being able to segment data concurrently.
-It uses 3D Slicer and is currently utilising MASSIVE as the host platform.
+Colin McHenry wanted a way for multiple people to do data segmentation at the same time on a single data set.
+This project is a working prototype that allows multiple people (students, staff) to segment data concurrently.
+It uses 3D Slicer and is a module built on top of it.
+It is deployed on MASSIVE CentOS 6 using a vis node and using remote rendering using VirtualGL.

-It runs under a shared directory and currently uses a random 4 alpha-numeric character string as an identifier.
-This would ideally be changed to a student's ID or authcate in a classroom setting.
+It runs by saving data in a shared, group-writebale directory and uses a random 4 alpha-numeric character string as an identifier between masks and models.
+Ideally, this would be changed to a student ID or authcate in a classroom setting.

 ### Workflow
 1. Student(s) segments data (builds 3D model - an interative process)